 It’s actually quite obvious, once they’ve done it.

 Data already exists with folks at the UNFCCC about per capita emissions for various countries.
 Some countries have more precise data than others, of course.
 But roughly speaking, national scale data exists.
 You’ve probably seen the figures comparing different countries’ climate change contribution, and per capita emissions statistics.

 Instead of having each person calculate their own emissions, CHOOOSE simply uses this existing data, and estimates a country-corrected carbon footprint for you.
-Basically, it assumes you are typical of your country, and calculates the emissions offset that an average person in your country would need to become carbon neutral.
+Basically, it assumes you are typical of your country, and calculates the carbon emissions for the average person in your country.

 CHOOOSE does not have country-corrected amounts for everywhere, though.
 Certain countries, like in Europe or the USA, do get their own footprint values.
 But most other countries (including Malaysia) are just averaged out together, and are given a ‘World Citizen’ averaged footprint.

 In a way, yes.
 In our dinner example, one guy might have ordered a salad and another guy might have ordered the Wagyu steak.
 This approach means the total gets averaged out.
 The guy who had the steak would be paying less than the cost of his dinner.